dimitri-nicolo/calico/docs/calicoctl/commands/get.md

 Attempting to get resources that do not exist will simply return no results.

 When getting resources by type, only a single type may be specified at a time.
-The name and other identifiers (hostname, scope) are optional, and are wildcarded when omitted.
+The name and other identifiers (hostname, tier, scope) are optional, and are wildcarded when omitted.
 Thus if you specify no identifiers at all (other than type), then all configured resources of the requested type will be returned.

-Possible resource types are bgppeer, hostendpoint, policy, pool and profile.
+Possible resource types are bgppeer, hostendpoint, policy, pool, profile and tier.
 The <TYPE> is case insensitive and may be pluralized.

 By default the results are output in a ps-style table output.
 There are alternative ways to display